 All of the children receive a Behaviour Booklet at the beginning of every year to remind them about how we must behave in school.
-Every school year, at the start of term, we have a major focus on citizenship, school rules and behaviour management.
+Every school year, at the start of term, through our Personal Development Week, we have a major focus on citizenship, school rules and behaviour management.
 Children learn about parts that we play in society and how our actions affect those around them.

 Each class have a weekly ‘Shiremoor Voice’ meeting to discuss any matters arising in school, any wider issues across school and nominations for pupils to receive the ‘Shiremoor Voice Award’ for excellent contribution to school life over the week.

 Daily assembly sets the tone for the day in terms of our high expectations and, over the year, children work towards bronze, silver and gold awards for ‘consistently’ good behaviour.

 All children participate in PSHE lessons to understand equality and human rights, respect and dignity, rights, choices, consent and individuality as well as having values and principles.
 This learning is supplemented through our Personal Development Week each term when all aspects of British Values are taught and reinforced.
 Respect is also one of our core words and all children are able to work towards a ‘Respect award’ to show that they understand this value.

 Respect and Tolerance of Different Faiths and Beliefs

 Children need to learn how to show respect for others and understand that difference is not only acceptable, but welcome.
 Children know that everyone is welcome in our school.